workingjubilee/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+.forEach can potentially be a mutating function, which can be considered "destructive" since it eliminates the original data, but .map always returns a new string.

 2. What is the difference between a function and a method?

+A method is a function that is enclosed in an object and invoked by reference to that object.
+Many functions used in JavaScript are actually methods of the String, Array, or Object objects, but describing a new function with function() {} is not necessarily.

 3. What is closure?

+Closures are created by curly brackets in JavaScript, but more importantly they are layers between which data has restricted flow.
+We use closure to prevent data from "leaking" from a function and accidentally getting into another function which executes, like a cell membrane blocks proteins that could interfere with the cell's operation but has protein-lipid gates which can allow restricted entry and exit.

 4. Describe the four rules of the 'this' keyword.

+"this" is a very impressionable code snippet that tries to bind to the first thing it "sees".
+1) If not placed near anything else, it finds the global environment (window, console, et cetera).
+"Window binding".
+2) If it is placed in an object, it binds to that object, "implicit binding".
+3) When a constructor makes a new object, it moves a "this" into the new object, not the constructor.

 5. Why do we need super() in an extended class?

+super(thing) is the replacement for the .call(this,thing), invocation in other constructors, it allows them to share object properties and properly take on the assigned values.

 ## Project Set up